 Calling people to join them in serving a mission greater than themselves is a natural feeling for servant leaders.
 Their focus on purpose can bring long-term healing to those who are searching for a sense of fulfillment.
 By developing empathy, awareness, listening, and community-building, they equip themselves with essential tools to build trusting relationships with those they lead.

 In essence, the healing process includes providing emotional support, encouraging team members, and seeing the best in employees by recognizing gifts and talents.
 Try creating this kind of healing experience during one-on-one discussions or in team meetings.

 4. Have Self-Awareness and Social Awareness

-As mentioned above, servant leaders are emotionally intelligent.
-Social and emotional awareness are two of the four cornerstones of EI.
 Self-awareness focuses on the recognition of one’s emotions and how they impact others.
-Social awareness focuses on recognizing, understanding, and caring about the feelings of others.
+Social awareness is recognizing, understanding, and caring about the feelings of others.
 In business, this means constantly checking in with yourself and your employees and taking care of their needs.